ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 ```
 This snippet should help with understanding the function of the `Duration` column times.

-Finally, the randomization of the falling marble sets (1 marble, 2 marbles, etc) in the main loop of the `bouncing_marbles` function has three main steps:
+Finally, the randomization of the falling marble sets (1 marble, 2 marbles, etc) in the main loop of the `bouncing_marbles` function has four main steps:
 1. First, a `numMarbles` is assigned a random number by `randint(1, 5)`.
+This randomizes the number of marbles that will be released together.
-**TODO**: Not only the number of marbles, but the column indices are also randomized!!!
-(Array)
+2. Second, the `numMarbles` are arranged in that many columns.
+This can be done with an array.
+This randomizes in which columns each of the number of picked marbles will be bouncing.
-2. Second, in a loop with a modulus mechanism, `numMarbles` `Marble` objects are created with random brightness and speced out randomly.
+3. Third, in a loop with a modulus mechanism, `numMarbles` `Marble` objects are created with random brightness and specing.
 This creates the impression that the marbles are _"realeased"_ at differen times.
-3. The marbles, which are kept in an array, have their `move()` method called until they are done with their trajectories, at which time they are deleted.
+4. Fourth, the marble objects, which are themselves kept in an array, have their `move()` method called repeatedly in a round-robin fashion until they are done with their trajectories, at which time they are deleted.

 ##### Simulator infidelity